gopinath-langote/1build/README.md

 This is where `before` & `after` commands are useful.
 These commands are both optional – you can use one of them, both or neither.

-#### Examples:
+#### Examples
 1. Setting env variables and cleaning those up
     ```console
     1build set before 'export VARNAME="my value"'
     1build set after "unset VARNAME"
     ```

 2. Ensure that `Docker` is up and running
     ```console
     1build set before "./docker_run.sh"
     ```

 3. Clean up database after some commands
     ```console
     1build set after "./clean_database.sh"
     ```

 4. Remove `before` and `after` commands
     ```console
     1build unset before after
     ```